danielharrell/open-eyes-lect-2017-18/Open.md

 those of simple cognizance, and become an example of nothingness rather than openness.

 And if we turn from the open eyes of Leontius to our own, we can better see how the truth of openness might lie in boundedness, even when its look is boundless.
-This boundless look is again why we call *our eyes* open rather than our eyelids, as we seem to see through them to a whole world outside us.
+This boundless look is again why we call *our eyes* open rather than our eyelids, as we seem to see *through* them---with no boundary stopping us---to a whole world outside us.
 But this is also again to speak figuratively.
 For eyes could not be open like eyelids, or even like lidless jars---the eyes of Leontius notwithstanding.
-Open eyes can be poked, injured, even blinded.
+That is, eyes could not be boundless on the side they open.
+For on that side they can be poked, injured, even blinded.
 Staying open for eyes seems to mean staying intact, or bounded, all the way around.
-And if eyes were open like jars nonetheless, then why would we *see* outside us rather than suffer it in blindness, by analogy to the way, as we noted before, that a open jar's inside risks being spoiled by the outside rather than sustained?
-In this respect, the outside is something that our power of sight protects us from, just as our organs of sight protect us by staying intact.
-But how, then, are eyes open to the outside at all?
+And if eyes were open like jars nonetheless, then why would we *see* outside us rather than suffer it in blindness?
+For as we noted before, an open jar's inside risks being spoiled by the outside rather than sustained.
+By analogy, we might expect the outside to pose a similar threat to eyes that stay open.
+Yet in this respect, the outside is something that our power of sight protects us from, just as our organs of sight protect us by staying intact.
+But how, in that case, are eyes open to the outside at all?
 Only, perhaps, if they can contain it rather than yield to it, in an act of comprehension rather than submission.
-Only, that is, if they bound what they see, can they be open to what they see. <!--Or in terms borrowed from Leontius: eyes are open only insofar as they can fill---perhaps always to the brim---from within rather than without.-->
+Only, that is, if our eyes enclose what they see, can they be open to what they see.
+And we would again find ourselves enclosed in openness, only now in the kind of openness---awareness---most our own. <!--Or in terms borrowed from Leontius: eyes are open only insofar as they can fill---perhaps always to the brim---from within rather than without.-->

-To deepen this suggestion, we can note how we not only *see* outside us; we see *a whole world* outside us---as if our eyes contained the rest of it with the part that might fill a jar.
-But how can something as small as our eyes contain something as large as the world, unless containment in this case were a matter of definition rather than size, and allowed the world to be encompassed before it has to be crossed?
-In just this way, it seems, we see without having to move to what we see.
+To deepen this suggestion, we can note that we not only see outside us rather than suffer it in blindness; we see a whole world outside us in seeing any part.
+For we see it *as* a part, and therefore somehow in light of the whole.
+It is as if our eyes contained the rest of the world with the part that might fill a jar.
+But how can something as small as our eyes contain something as large as the world?
+Only, perhaps, if containment in this case were a matter of definition rather than size, and allowed the world to be encompassed before it has to be crossed.
+And in just this way, it seems, we see without having to move to what we see.
 And while in one respect we only see so far, in another we see as far as can be, in the embrace of all there is to see.
 For what sense, otherwise, would it make to call what we see *the world*?
-We already have enough names, it seems, for what there is to
-see: one noun, learned or invented, for each thing in turn.
+We already have enough names, it seems, for what there is to see: one noun, learned or invented, for each thing in turn.
 So why hold an extra one in reserve for everything at once?
 And how can this extra noun, "world", indeed *name* everything at once?

-Only, perhaps, if the world in this sense were not itself a thing, but instead *a frame*---or again an embrace---of everything we see, serving as a postulate for sight rather than a discovery, standing behind our eyes rather than in front of them.
+Only, perhaps, if the world in this sense were not itself anything, but instead *a frame*---or again an embrace---of everything, serving in this way as a postulate for sight rather than a discovery, as if the world stood behind our eyes rather than in front of them.

 In this vein we might even say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
-For the world, in this sense, would not be an object for sight but rather its medium, to give what we see outside us a context rather than content.
+For the world, in this sense, would not be an object for sight but rather its medium, to give what we see outside us context rather than content.
 And the way our eyes, small as they are, might then contain this totality, is like the way our perspective on the world through sight, bounded as it is, can then contain an infinity.
-For the boundary in this case is a horizon, and every point on this horizon is one where parallels finally meet.
-If the world can similarly be conceived, as the horizon of awareness, then it is not just a place we inhabit, but encompass.
-So while in one respect the world is what contains us, there is another respect in which the world is what is contained by us.
+For the boundary here is sight's horizon, and every point on this horizon is one where parallels finally meet.
+If the world can likewise be thought the horizon for awareness, then it is not just a place we inhabit, but one we encompass.
+In one respect the world is what contains us;
+but in another, on this account, the world is what is contained by us.

 And in this latter respect, to this infinite circumference of awareness, the openness of a jar bears less resemblance than the ellipse we invoked before, to complete the parabola, and render it a geometric image for being enclosed in openness.
-Or perhaps an infinite circle would better depict this predicament, with a circumference nowhere to be found, in the appearance of boundlessness, but only because of a center everywhere to be found, in the reality of boundedness.
-But with either image
+Or perhaps an infinite circle would better depict this predicament, with a circumference nowhere to be found, in the appearance of boundlessness, because of a center everywhere to be found, in the reality of boundedness.
+This center, which we might call transcendental, would locate the world's relation to us as this is given rather than gained; and therefore already there, within our eyes, at the moment they open, as a cause of sight rather than an effect.
+And our very awareness of the world would show how being open at bottom means being closed at the top, like a lidded jar; a completed parabola;

-Intelligibly, and also paradoxically on any account that leaves our outside our awareness rather than within it.
-Leftovers in this section: And there are further signs that the world we see outside us is really inside us, in a relation to us that is given rather than gained.

-But under any such description, the world would again be inside us to appear outside us, as a horizon for everything else that might appear outside us.
-Or we could say that we contain the world inside us, to locate all of it outside us.
-And we would then be open to the world, on this account, from having enclosed it.

-On this suggestion, then, we would not see the orld, but only suffer it, unless our eyes somehow contained the world they were open to, so to speak; like a closed jar, or completed parabola.
-And we would again find ourselves enclosed in openness, only now in the kind of openness---awareness---most our own.

-Earlier first sentence
-to begin this paragraph: But even to say they fill from within might be figurative---if what filled them, so to speak, were in truth already there, within our eyes, at the moment they open, as a cause of sight rather than an effect.
-And to do this from within makes the open eyes of awareness like a closed jar, or completed parabola. , along with awareness more generally,

-- This suggests that they fill from within rather than without.
-- Also explains distinction between seeing the world and suffering it.
-- Move on to "world" talk more generally.
-    - World as totality, nothing outside totality.
-    - Don't forget to use world talk for Odysseus and Leontius if you can.
-    - Case for opposite conclusion: awareness can contain this boundlessness, as if we were enclosed in openness not merely as an infinite parabola, but as an infinite circle.
-- Make comparison to infinite circle, to replace infinite ellipse.
-- Point out that circle closes boundary, even while being nowhere.

----
+or simply a circle, beyond which there is nothing to be open to.

+# Part Three {#three}

 What is more, the corpses and suitors get in to spoil what's inside.
 Which suggests that true openness, even in the